DATE/FORMAT

 INTERVIEW

-We're pleased to have Ulrik Pram Gad, a Senior Researcher on Global Security and Worldviews from the Danish Institute for International Studies (DIIS), joining us for a pre-recorded session.
+RADIO ARCTIC were pleased to have Ulrik Pram Gad, a Senior Researcher on Global Security and Worldviews from the Danish Institute for International Studies (DIIS), joining us for a pre-recorded session.
 Connecting from Reykjavik, and Copenhagen, Ulrik brings two decades of expertise in understanding how identities evolve in relation to the nation-state, particularly within the Greenlandic and Danish context, impacting diplomacy and security politics.

 The Arctic is under increased inspection due to accelerated ice melting, opening up new access while challenging ecosystems and livelihoods.
 Simultaneously, the region holds substantial resources, sparking global interest.
 In light of these concerns, our discussion explores the potential for Greenland to collaborate with China or the US over the EU, the influence of non-Arctic states, and the role of Arctic diplomacy in addressing climate change.
 We delve into the dynamics of geopolitical shifts, climate-induced changes, and potential conflicts, emphasizing the significance of indigenous rights and the evolving landscape of scientific data gathering in the Arctic.
 Our conversation also touches on the dynamics of collaboration between the West and Russia, the possibility of military build-up, and the environmental repercussions of decisions regarding the Arctic.